EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

-\textbf{BERT-base:} EmbRace achieves 1.02$\times$-1.06$\times$ throughput on 3090 GPUs and 1.10$\times$-1.40$\times$ speedups on 2080 GPUs in BERT-base when compared to the best baseline.
+\textbf{BERT-base:} When compared to the best baseline, EmbRace achieves 1.02$\times$-1.06$\times$ throughput on RTX3090 GPUs and 1.10$\times$-1.40$\times$ speedups on RTX2080 GPUs.
 BERT-base holds the least number of parameters and the minimum ratio of computation to communication across benchmark models.
-In 3090 clusters, the BP process is long enough for Horovod AllReduce and BytePs transmitting a dense formatted embedding table.
-Hence Horovod AllReduce and BytePs become the second and third faster methods and 2D Communication Scheduling provide less performance improvement.
-As for 2080 clusters, the communication becomes an obvious bottleneck with the decreasing minibatch size thus Horovod AllGather becomes the second fastest method and EmbRace gains more accelerations.
+In RTX3090 clusters, the BP process is long enough for Horovod AllReduce and BytePs to transmit a dense formatted embedding table.
+Hence Horovod AllReduce and BytePs become faster and 2D Communication Scheduling provides less performance improvement.
+As for RTX2080 clusters, the communication becomes an obvious bottleneck with the decreasing batch size thus EmbRace gains more accelerations.